Alright, let’s take it easy and rephrase the question a bit: When Should You Start Contemplating a New Job?

 If your employer doesn’t take any action upon your complaint about pretty much anything.

 If you are an exceptional employee and not getting exceptional recognition.

 One more thing…

-It may sound counterintuitive, but let me explain.
+It may sound counterintuitive, but let me elaborate.

-I can hear someone asking, “What if the new employer will turn out to be worse than my current one?”
+Someone might ask, “What if the new employer turns out to be worse than my current one?”